OscarOG/OOG_bot/README.md

 so it had some bugs to fix and features to add but looked very promising from my point of view.

-The weakest point of this MOD was the horrible maps because it wad not much support from the community.
+The weakest point of this MOD was the horrible maps because it had not much support from the community.

-When i feel nostalgic and want to revive old times playing this MOD, i found (as expected) that none plays this MOD this times, so i wanted to try adding Bots to it but my main problem is that i´m not a programmer...
+When i feel nostalgic and want to revive old times playing this MOD, i found (as expected) that none plays this MOD at this times, so i wanted to try adding Bots to it, but my main problem is that i´m not a programmer.

 First i tried to make bots based on RCBot 1.5 beta mm release with no luck, always crashed the MOD when trying to add bots so i look for a more basic version